 The faculty of the Interdisciplinary Program in Biomedical Sciences is composed by default of faculty members of the eight basic science departments that comprise the Biomedical Sciences program:

-College of Dentistry: Oral Biology
+College of Medicine

 To have graduate faculty status in the Interdisciplinary Program in Biomedical Sciences, a faculty member must have a primary or joint appointment and have been granted graduate faculty status in one of these basic science departments.
 Once graduate faculty status in a basic science department has been obtained, the faculty member may choose up to two concentrations in the program for graduate faculty status.
 The be on a student’s committee, either as chair (mentor) or member, a faculty member must have graduate faculty status in the program.
 An external committee member must gave graduate faculty status at the University of Florida and not be in the same concentration as the student.

 Click on this link to search for faculty of the Interdisciplinary Program in Biomedical Sciences by last name, advanced concentration, department, or research keywords.
 A page with basic faculty information and a link to the faculty member’s web page are linked.